einaregilsson/Redirector/README.md

 ## Description
 Web browser extension (Firefox, Vivaldi, Chrome, Opera, Edge) to redirect URLs based on regex or wildcard patterns.

+## Features
+- **URL Redirection**: Automatically redirect URLs based on user-defined patterns
+- **Context Menu Integration**: Right-click on any link and select "Copy with Redirect" to copy the redirected URL to clipboard
+- **Pattern Support**: Both regex and wildcard pattern matching
+- **Multiple Request Types**: Redirect main frames, sub-frames, stylesheets, scripts, images, and more
+- **Dark Theme Support**: Automatic icon switching for dark/light themes

 ## Tribute
 In loving memory of Einar Egilsson, who gave us Redirector and selflessly nurtured it for many years.
 We miss you Einar, and will always remember your kindness and generosity.